Sanskar84/HIRE-MATRIX/README.md

 # HIRE-MATRIX
-This platform enables companies to streamline their hiring process by setting up and managing coding assessments online.
-Initially, the coding environment supports JavaScript, with plans to incorporate additional programming languages soon.

-**Key Features**
-*Company Accounts:* Enables company-specific access and control.
+HIRE-MATRIX is an online coding assessment platform built using the MERN stack, designed to streamline technical hiring processes for companies.
+With HIRE-MATRIX, companies can create coding assessments, invite candidates, and review their performance in real time.
+Currently, the platform supports coding in JavaScript, with additional languages planned for future releases.

+## Key Features

+- **Company Accounts**: Enables organizations to create and manage their own accounts, ensuring secure access to test creation and candidate assessment tools.
-*Test Creation & Management:* Allows companies to build, organize, and oversee coding tests.
+- **Test Creation & Management**: Allows companies to create, organize, and manage coding tests tailored to their hiring needs.
-*JavaScript Coding Interface:* Candidates can solve problems in a dedicated JavaScript editor.
-*Real-Time Evaluation:* Provides instant feedback on code submissions.
+- **JavaScript Coding Interface**: Provides candidates with an integrated JavaScript editor for solving coding challenges.
+- **Real-Time Evaluation**: Offers immediate feedback on code submissions, helping both companies and candidates see results instantly.
-*User Authentication & Authorization:* Ensures secure access and data privacy.
+- **User Authentication & Authorization**: Ensures secure login and role-based access control for all users.
-*Responsive Design:* Optimized for use across different devices.
-**Tech Stack**
+- **Responsive Design**: Built with responsive UI for optimal performance across various devices.

+## Tech Stack

-*Frontend:* React.js, HTML/CSS
+- **Frontend**: React.js, HTML/CSS
-*Backend:* Node.js, Express.js
+- **Backend**: Node.js, Express.js
-*Database:* MongoDB
+- **Database**: MongoDB
-*Programming Language:* JavaScript (more languages coming soon) **How to Use**
+- **Supported Language**: JavaScript (additional languages planned)

+## Usage Guide

-Company Setup: Create a company account on the platform.
+1. **Company Setup**: Register as a company to access the platform.
-Test Configuration: Build a test, adding questions as needed.
+2. **Test Creation**: Set up coding tests by adding questions tailored to your hiring requirements.
-Candidate Access: Share the unique test link with candidates.
+3. **Candidate Invitation**: Share a unique test link with candidates for assessment.
-Assessment: Candidates complete the test, coding directly in the platform.
-Results: Review candidate submissions in real-time.
-**Future Enhancements**
+4. **Assessment**: Candidates code in a dedicated JavaScript editor and submit solutions.
+5. **Real-Time Results**: View and analyze candidate performance as they submit solutions.

+## Future Enhancements

-Additional Languages: Add support for Python, Java, and other popular languages.
+- **Multi-Language Support**: Introduce coding environments for Python, Java, and other popular languages.
-Email Notifications: Integrate email alerts for status updates and test reminders.
+- **Email Notifications**: Implement email alerts to notify companies and candidates about test events, updates, and reminders.

+---